 This book presents the first coherent historical description of the Rehoboth Basters until 1990.
 Co-author Rudolf G. Britz (born in 1931), a school inspector and teacher, is himself a Rehobother.
 Hartmut Lang (born in 1943) is a lecturer with qualification in the field of ethnology, and Cornelia Limpricht (born in 1957) is a doctor of art history.
 Both live in Germany, and for many years they have been working on Rehoboth, and they have many personal contacts there.

-This book ist also available in German and Afrikaans.
+This book ist also available in German.